bereal/AdventOfCode2020/README.md

 _Puzzle_: [Jurassic Jigsaw](https://adventofcode.com/2020/day/20)

 Oh.
 My.
 God.
-It's less that 200 lines, but I'm exhausted.
+It's less than 150 lines, but I'm exhausted.
 I ended up solving the second part in imperative style, and not ashamed.
 I guess, now I can see how it can be done functionally, but definitely, not today.
 I wish I could blame Scala, but it (and IntelliJ Idea) was quite helpful with all the type hints.
 Still, I'm not sure about Scala, I mean, too much stuff happen implicitly, and all the type annotations